egovernments/egov-smartcity-suite/README.md

  elasticsearch.cluster.name=elasticsearch-<username>

  ```
- One can override any default settings available in `/egov/egov-egi/src/main/resources/config/application-config.properties` by adding an entry in `egov-erp-<username>.properties`.
+ If required, you can override any default settings available in `/egov/egov-egi/src/main/resources/config/application-config.properties` by overriding the value in `egov-erp-<username>.properties`.

 3. Change directory back to `<CLONED_REPO_DIR>/egov`